Please note that Roots to Work will not request payment for listings on this platform.

 Pathways to Land project explores how to secure land for BPOC producers

-Pathways to Land will explore financial pathways to securing land appropriate to the needs of BPOC producers (Black and people of colour), who often face barriers to accessing finance based on their identity.
+Pathways to Land explores financial pathways to securing land appropriate to the needs of BPOC producers (Black and people of colour), who often face barriers to accessing finance based on their identity.

 Pathways to Land programme by Stir to Action.
 Credit: Victoria Holden